dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-overview.md

 1. Retrieving secrets using the Dapr secrets API in the application code.
 1. Optionally, referencing secrets in Dapr component files.

-Note: Dapr currently, by default, enables a built-in kubernetes secret store in kubernetes mode.
-But, considering that an application developer may not want to use any Secrets API or may want to use a different Secret Store, there should be an option to disable the default kubernetes secret store as well.
-That is why a new setting `disable-builtin-k8s-secret-store` is provided, which can be set to `true`, if required.
-By default, it is kept as `false` to not disturb the on-going default behavior of Dapr.
+{{% alert title="Note" color="primary" %}}
+By default, Dapr currently enables a built-in Kubernetes secret store in Kubernetes mode (deployed via the Helm defaults or `dapr init -k`).
+If you are using another secret store, you can disable the Dapr Kubernetes secret store using the `disable-builtin-k8s-secret-store` setting, when set to `true`.
+The default is `false`.
+{{% /alert %}}

 ## Setting up a secret store